-Writers Write shares writing tips and writing resources.
-In this post, on the anatomy of a sequel, we discuss everything you need to know about writing a sequel.
+In this post, the anatomy of a sequel, we discuss everything you need to know about writing a reaction scene, which is also known as a sequel.

 In my first post in this series on writing scenes and sequels, I covered 10 things to remember about these storytelling devices.
 Please read the post here: Everything Writers Need To Know About Scenes And Sequels.
 In the second, I covered the anatomy of an action scene.
-In today’s post, I am going to cover the anatomy of a sequel (a.k.a a reaction scene).
+In this post, I am going to cover the anatomy of a sequel (which is also known as a reaction scene).